Toba-O/Toba-O/README.md

-I'm a student, full stack web developer and designer, bioinformatics enthusiast, and avid learner!
+I'm a student, front end (aspiring full stack) web developer and designer, bioinformatics enthusiast, and avid learner!
 I work with a variety of technologies and languages, such as HTML, CSS, Bootstrap, TailwindCSS, JavaScript, ReactJS, Java, Python, and R!

 I’m currently working on EarlyBird, an early onset lung cancer detection software, alongside a few web development projects and frequent contributions to open source projects.
 I’m also learning full stack web development and design alongside bioinformatics/computational biology